Stamford Domestic Violence Investigations

 The accused always has the right to remain silent and demand a lawyer when being questioned for Stamford domestic violence investigations.
 They have the same right when dealing with Department of Children and Families, to not cooperate in their investigation.

-It is important that you speak with a lawyer so that you are aware of your rights.
+It is important that you speak with an attorney so that you are aware of your rights.
 The burden of proof rests with the prosecutors in Stamford.
 The person can gather evidence to refute the accuser’s testimony, provide an alibi, and furnish other relevant facts of the case.
+Call our firm today to learn more.